 Yeah.
 It is, but it’s also a critical one and you can turn those lovely spuds into a gluey mess if you’re not careful.
 However, this method is about as foolproof as it can get.
 Also, this is one of those dishes that you really have to make fresh.
 Which means while everyone is lingering over their salads, you’ll be in the kitchen finishing these up.

 First up, figure out which potatoes to buy and how many of them you need.
 Personally, I like russets (or Idahos) for mashing.
 Those are the longish ones with the scaly brown skins on them.
 My husband likes the smooth red-skinned ones.
 And there are those who insist that Yukon Golds (which should be specifically labelled as such) are the absolute best.
-Yukon Golds do make a darned good mashed potato, but a) you’re going to have to find them and b) they cost considerably more.
+Yukon Golds make a darned good mashed potato, but a) you’re going to have to find them and b) they cost considerably more.
 If you really want to, go for a mix of red and russet, which is, essentially what a Yukon Gold is.
 As to how many?
 Imagine a man’s fist (or if you’re a man, make one).
-You want one potato roughly that size for each person (or two that together are about that size), plus a couple extra for the pot, as it were.
+You want one potato roughly that size for each person (or two that together are about that size), plus a couple extra for the pot.

 Don’t stress on making too much.
 It’s really hard to because almost everyone loves mashed potatoes.
 Secondly, you can do all sorts of tasty things with the leftovers.